Much to our surprise we have been told by our broker that my Llanrwst solicitor is not on the bank Solicitor panel. What can I do to check?

 It best that you pay the invoice as you normally would as all ground rent and maintenance payments will be allotted as part of the financial calculations for completion monies, so you should recover the relevant percentage by the purchaser for the period running from after the completion date to the subsequent invoice date.
 Most managing agents will not acknowledge the buyer unless the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
 This will smooth the conveyancing process.

 I acquired a 2 bed flat in Llanrwst, conveyancing having been completed half a dozen years ago.
 Can you please calculate a probable premium for a statutory lease extension?
 Similar properties in Llanrwst with over 90 years remaining are worth £185,000.
 The ground rent is £65 charged once a year.
 The lease expires on 21st October 2082

 With just 61 years left to run we estimate the premium for your lease extension to span between £19,000 and £22,000 plus legals.

-The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to supply a more accurate figure in the absence of comprehensive due diligence.
-You should not use the figures in tribunal or court proceedings.
-There may be additional issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
-Neither should you move forward based on this information without first getting professional advice.
+The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to provide a more accurate figure in the absence of comprehensive due diligence.
+Do not use the figures in a Notice of Claim or as an informal offer.
+There may be additional issues that need to be considered and you obviously want to be as accurate as possible in your negotiations.
+You should not take any other action placing reliance on this information before getting professional advice.